Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Amazon RDS Performance Insights is a database *performance tuning and monitoring* feature that helps you quickly assess the load on your database, and determine when and where to take action.
 * Performance Insights allows non-experts to detect performance problems with an easy-to-understand dashboard that visualizes database load.
+* It displays the database load in an interactive graph, allowing you to analyze and troubleshoot the database workload.
+* The load is categorized by SQL, waits, hosts, users, and other dimensions, providing detailed information about the sources of the load.

 ### DocumentDB